 - A player may request the Supervisor or volunteer to referee the game.

-Recently the director introduced me to a consultant who had been brought in to do a leadership training session with the staff.
+One day the director introduced me to a consultant who had been brought in to do a leadership training session with the staff.
 He came from Schenectady and supervises four clubs there.
 He was startled by the challenge ladder, not simply because of the number of children on it.
 What amazed him was that this bunch of fragile pieces of paper was being totally respected by the students.
 He said, “If this were at any of my clubs it would have to be under Plexiglas or something.”
 I explained to him that what was protecting that board was the democratic process.
 The students had voted on every aspect of what the challenge procedure was going to be and had even voted on what the consequence would be if someone moved the names around without the authorization of the manager who they had elected.
 One student had done that—ONCE.
 He was taken off the list and had to challenge from scratch.
 That was it.

 Photo by Steinfeldt Photography Collection of the Jewish Historical Society of the Upper Midwest.
 Kids playing ping pong at the Jewish Educational Center Annex.
 St. Paul, Minnesota.
 1940.